 Even if there wasn’t science to back this concept, it just makes sense that being in control of how you prepare meals and the ingredients you use can lead to better health.
 Not to mention, cooking at home can be a way to relax, be creative, or spend time with loved ones.

-One of the first steps towards cooking more at home is learning basic cooking techniques for vegetables.
+One of the first steps towards cooking more at home is learning different ways to cook fresh vegetables.
 These skills will enable you to make veggies the star of your meals, which in turn will provide you with tons of beneficial nutrients and lead to improved health.

-To get you started, here are 7 basic cooking techniques for vegetables!
+To get you started, here are 7 basic methods of cooking vegetables!

 Chopping is about as basic as you can get, and it’s something that seasoned home cooks might take for granted.
 But not everyone learns how to slice, dice, and julienne veggies as a kid.
 That’s why chopping is the first and foremost skill to master if you want to become a better cook and eat more vegetables.